Here I compare a couple of solutions to get WordPress and give you pointers on what to install on your site to make it secure from the start.

-I strongly suggest that you consider using BlueHost instead of the free WordPress version.
-First of all because I’m an affiliate… he! he!
+I strongly suggest that you consider using Bluehost instead of the free WordPress version.
+First of all, because I’m an affiliate… he! he!
 That’s always a good reason, right?

 The cheapest account offers a shared hosting.
 I would select that at first because it’s really cheap and more than enough for one website.
-Also note that all plans include your own domain name.
+Also, note that all plans include your own domain name.
 So you do not have to go anywhere else to purchase a domain name.

-Free Domain Name with BlueHost
+Free Domain Name with Bluehost

-Note that the domain name will be attached to BlueHost.
+Note that the domain name will be attached to Bluehost.
 This is okay.
 If later you want to switch, you will be able to do so.
-It won’t create any downtime for your website and it is generally free. (i.e. the place where you transfer the name to will generally charge you one year of hosting fee at time of transfer, so the transfer itself is free, but they charge you to make sure you don’t do transfers just for fun.)
+It won’t create any downtime for your website and it is generally free. (i.e. the place where you transfer the name to will generally charge you one year of hosting fee at the time of transfer, so the transfer itself is free, but they charge you to make sure you don’t do transfers just for fun.)

 Remember that you want to purchase a dot com, no matter what.
 Many other domain name extensions make attractive offers, but most people will type in your name without the .com and your website will appear if you own the .com, if you don’t, then you’re likely to lose recurring traffic.

 The one reason to purchase other extensions is to prevent others from using them.
 For example, if you have the name snapwebsites.com, it would be a good idea to purchase snapwebsites.net to protect it and thus not have any other company reuse it for their own purpose.
-In most cases, all you do with that other domain name is redirect to the main domain.
-However, this adds a cost, however small, it is really not useful until you have content and start getting traffic and converting that traffic in actual cash.
+In most cases, all you do with that other domain name is redirect it to the main domain.
+However, this adds a cost, however small, it is really not useful until you have content and start getting traffic and converting that traffic into actual cash.
 Any other domain than the .com won’t matter until you get millions of users per year.
 Until then, forget about it.
 It’s really useless.
 Only larger companies do that sort of thing.

-Note that BlueHost lets you create 25 sub-domains with your basic hosting.
+Note that Bluehost lets you create 25 sub-domains with your basic hosting.
 I suggest you create w.example.com, ww.example.com, wwww.example.com and have them all redirect to your main site (so either www.example.com or example.com, whichever one you choose to use.)

 You get 50Gb of disk space, which should be plenty for you one website.

-The space is used by two things: Media Files and the Content of your pages (i.e. the words that you write are not saved for free in the database.)
+The disk space is used by two things: Media Files and the Content of your pages (i.e. the words that you write are not saved for free in the database.)
 Also if you allow comments, those will take up some space as well.

 Let’s do some math to see how much space you will need.

-First let’s assume that you write 40 pages.
+First, let’s assume that you write 40 pages.
 The best Niche Websites have between 30 and 40 pages to start working really well and generate over $1,000/mo.

 Each page is expected to have at least 2,000 words to be meaningful and with about 6,000 characters for every 1,000 words (very rough estimate) you get a minimum of 12,000 bytes of data.
 If you write in a foreign language, it could be more if your language uses many diacritics such as accents, cedilla, diphthongs, etc. Those characters can use 2 or 3 bytes each.
-Chinese and Japanese use 3 to 4 bytes per characters but you use much less characters, so the space those languages use is counter balanced that way.
+Chinese and Japanese use 3 to 4 bytes per characters but you use much fewer characters, so the space those languages use is counterbalanced that way.